opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 Google Analytics
 ----------------

-Simply go to the *Domain > Configuration > Tracking* page and fill in your Google Analytics ID.

 .. image:: images/configuration_tracking-google-analytics.png

+Google Analytics is an analytics solution edited by Google.
+It allows tracking on all pages of an Opendatasoft domain, back office included.

+To activate and configure Google Analytics:

+1. In the Configuration > Tracking section of the back office, go to the Google Analytics area.
-Opendatasoft's Google Analytics integration tracks all the pages in your portal (including the back-office).
+2. Fill in the Google Analytics ID in the related textbox.
+3. Click on the Save button in the top right corner.

 XiTi